Non-Emergency Medical Transportation: What It Is And Who Should Use It?

 Below is a comprehensive but non-exhaustive list of people that can use non-emergency medical transport services;

-Mobility reduces with age, and so does visibility and reflexes.
+Mobility reduces with age, and so do visibility and reflexes.
 Thus, as most people start to age, typically from the age of 60 and above, they may have trouble driving or getting around quickly.
 This is especially important since most older people will, on average, require more medical attention than a relatively younger person.
 Thus, older adults can take advantage of non-emergency medical services to meet up with their doctor’s appointments or their routine check-ups at a clinic.

 After undergoing a major surgical procedure, in a medical rehabilitation process, or with a chronic medical condition such as one that requires dialysis, the patient may need to shuttle between their home and the hospital continually.
 At this stage, it is essential to realize that the recovering person is most likely not in peak physical condition, and as such, driving themselves or using a public mode of transportation, may both be unsafe and inconvenient.
 For such patients, they may require essential non-emergency medical care and attention during the drive to the hospital.
 This is especially crucial if it’s going to be a long trip, as they would require all the help and support that they can get throughout the journey.